 The borders of these states must be based on the 1967 lines, including the removal of most settlements and with any changes in those lines achieved through mutually agreed-on land swaps.
 An agreement must enable and support the emergence of a state of Palestine that is maximally contiguous and politically and economically viable, with its capital in East Jerusalem.”Sep.
-16, 2015 - Americans for Peace Now (APN)
+16, 2015

 Michael Lerner, PhD, Founding Editor of TIKKUN Magazine, in the “Core Vision for Political and Social Change” section of the TIKKUN Magazine website (accessed Sep.
 16, 2015), wrote:

 “We call upon Israel to end the Occupation, to return settlers to the pre-1967 borders of Israel (providing them with decent housing) or allowing settlers to stay in the West Bank but only by renouncing Israeli citizenship and agreeing to live as law-abiding citizens of a Palestinian state subject to Palestinian laws and courts and without any recourse to Israeli courts or Israeli military intervention, and to take major (though not total) responsibility for Palestinian refugees…